50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 They're all empty calories, but sugar-sweetened beverages like sodas and sports drinks are no empty threat.
 They're a major contributor to weight gain, diabetes, and heart disease.
 A March 2019 study published in the journal Circulation found that drinking sugary drinks was associated with an increased risk of death, particularly from cardiovascular disease.

-Recommendation: Swap out sugary beverages and diet drinks with classic H20, seltzers or homemade spa water.
+The Rx: Swap out sugary beverages and diet drinks with classic H20, seltzers or homemade spa water.
 To stop easily, read: I Was Addicted to Soda.
-Here’s What Helped Me to Quit.
+Here's What Helped Me to Quit.

 You Drank Diet Soda Today